DinoHub-SubT/dsta_deploy/docs/launch/local-launch-ugv.md

         # assuming you have already built the basestation GUI
         # unset the ROS params in the UGV docker container
         docker-join.bash --name basestation-cpu-shell

-        unset ROS_MASTER_IP
-        unset ROS_MASTER_URI
-        unset ROS_HOSTNAME
+        # set the hostname, ignore error message 'sudo: unable to resolve host ...'
+        sudo hostname basestation

+        # set the ROS MASTER URI to the ugv
+        export ROS_MASTER_URI=http://ugv:11311

-        # exit the container
+        # exit the container (to apply the changed)
         exit

-Now you can launch the UGV and Basestation.
+Enter the containers again and launch the UGV and Basestation.

+Comments:

+- Please **run the UGV launch first**, before the basestation.

-- If you *delete* the docker containers you must reset these ROS param options.
+- If you sometimes do not see the tree, then stop the container and reset the above configs.

-- If you stop the container, you do not need to reset these ROS param options.
+- When you stop the container, you must reset the everything again.

-This will be automated in the next iteration of docker cleanup.
-For now, you must manually do these steps.
+Unfortunately for now, you must manually do these steps.
+This **will be fixed & automated** in the next iteration of docker cleanup.

 ## 3. Verify Launch